HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 <h5 id="launch-intent"><b>App Launch Intent</b> (optional)</h5>
 `intent`: Some SMART apps might offer more than one context or user interface that can be accessed during the SMART launch.
-The optional `intent` parameter in the launch context provides a mechanism for the SMART host to communicate to the client app which specific context should be displayed as the outcome of the launch.
+The optional `intent` parameter in the launch context provides a mechanism for the SMART EHR to communicate to the client app which specific context should be displayed as the outcome of the launch.
 This allows for closer integration between the host and client, so that different launch points in the host UI can target specific displays within the client app.

-For example, a patient timeline app might provide three specific UI contexts, and inform the SMART host (out of band, at app configuration time)  of the `intent` values that can be used to launch the app directly into one of the three contexts.
+For example, a patient timeline app might provide three specific UI contexts, and inform the SMART EHR (out of band, at app configuration time)  of the `intent` values that can be used to launch the app directly into one of the three contexts.
 The app might respond to `intent` values like: